 }

 Notice that after the shader_resources init() function, the loading of the two GLSL shader files would have begun.
-At this point, it is not guaranteed that the loading operations are completed and the SimpleShader object may not have been created.
+At that point, it is not guaranteed that the loading operations are completed and the SimpleShader object may not have been created.
 However, the promise that is based on the completion of these operations is stored in the resource_map mOutstandingPromises array.
-For this reason, it is guaranteed that these operations have completed by the end of the resource_map waitOnPromises() function.
+For this reason, it is guaranteed that these operations must have completed by the end of the resource_map waitOnPromises() function.

 Modify SimpleShader to Retrieve the Shader Files